dylan-lang/opendylan/documentation/intro-dylan/source/multiple-dispatch.rst

 ``check-insurance``.
-The most specific method on ``inspect-vehicle`` -- the one for the classes ``<car>`` and ``<state-inspector>`` -- is invoked first and calls ``next-method`` to invoke the less-specific methods in turn.
+The most specific method on ``inspect-vehicle`` -- the one for the classes ``<car>`` and ``<state-inspector>`` -- is invoked first and calls :drm:`next-method` to invoke the less-specific methods in turn.

 For an exact definition of "specific", see the DRM.